Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/use-dbt-copilot.md

 To begin building SQL queries with natural language prompts in <Constant name="query_page" />:

 1. Click the **<Constant name="copilot" />** icon in the Query console sidebar menu.
-The **Text to SQL** tab opens.
+2. Click **Generate SQL**.
-2. In the dbt Copilot prompt box, enter your prompt in natural language for dbt Copilot to build the SQL query you want. <!--You can also reference existing models using the `@` symbol.
+3. In the dbt Copilot prompt box, enter your prompt in natural language for dbt <Constant name="copilot" /> to build the SQL query you want. <!--You can also reference existing models using the `@` symbol.
 For example, to build a model that calculates the total price of orders, you can enter `@orders` in the prompt and it'll pull in and reference the `orders` model.-->
-3. Click **Submit** and <Constant name="copilot" /> generates a summary of the SQL query you want to build.
+4. Click **↑** to submit your prompt. <Constant name="copilot" /> generates a summary of the SQL query you want to build.
 To clear the prompt, click on the **Clear** button.
 To close the prompt box, click the <Constant name="copilot" /> icon again.
-4. <Constant name="copilot" /> will automatically generate the SQL with an explanation of the query.
+5. <Constant name="copilot" /> will automatically generate the SQL with an explanation of the query.
    - Click **Add** to add the generated SQL to the existing query.
    - Click **Replace** to replace the existing query with the generated SQL.
-5. In the **Query console menu**, click the **Run** button to preview the data.
+6. In the **Query console menu**, click the **Run** button to preview the data.
-6. Confirm the results or continue building your model.
+7. Confirm the results or continue building your model.

 <Lightbox src="/img/docs/dbt-insights/insights-copilot.gif" width="95%" title="dbt Copilot in dbt Insights" />

 ## Analyze data with the Copilot agent <Lifecycle status='preview' />

-Use <Constant name="copilot" /> to analyze your data and get contextualized results in real time by asking natural language questions to the [<Constant name="query_page" />](/docs/explore/dbt-insights) <Constant name="copilot" /> agent.
+Use dbt <Constant name="copilot" /> to analyze your data and get contextualized results in real time by asking natural language questions to the [<Constant name="query_page" />](/docs/explore/dbt-insights) <Constant name="copilot" /> agent.
 Before you begin, make sure you can [access <Constant name="query_page" />](/docs/explore/access-dbt-insights).

 1. Click the **<Constant name="copilot" />** icon in the Query console sidebar menu.
-2. Go to the **Analysis** tab.
+2. Click **Agent**.
 3. In the dbt <Constant name="copilot" /> prompt box, enter your question.
-4. Click **Submit**.
+4. Click **↑** to submit your question.

    The <Constant name="copilot" /> agent then translates natural language questions into structured queries, executes queries against governed dbt models and metrics, and returns results with references, assumptions, and possible next steps.